Skip to Content

 1. To whom would you like to leave your assets?

 Generally, married couples wish to provide first for their spouse and then for their children.
 Single people with children usually leave the bulk of their estate to their children in equal shares.
 Unmarried individuals without children should make a list of persons (or charities) they wish to benefit and the percentage share to each.
 However, you can leave your assets to anyone you would like to designate even if they are not family.
-In some cases, a professional (such as a bank having trust powers or a private trust company) can be named as a fiduciary.
+In some cases, a professional (such as a bank having trust powers or a private trust company) can be named as a trustee of your estate.

 You do not need to know exactly who you will name in every position before meeting with your attorney.
 Your attorney will help advise you in regard to these matters.
 Preparation of your documents, however, will be quicker if you bring to your initial consultation the names, addresses and phone numbers of all persons who may be a part of your estate plan.